Christmas Gift Wrapping With A Feminine Touch

 4. Don't cut your paper too small.
 I usually wrap the paper around the gift to ensure there is enough coverage before cutting.
 Any excess can be trimmed and recycled.

 5. Don't cut your ribbon before you've tied the bow.

 I hope you got something out of this festive post?
 It's amazing what you can do to spice up some plain gift wrapping paper, isn't it?

-And if you're late to the Christmas wrap and decor party like me this year, let me know if you give this look a try.
+If you're late to the Christmas wrap and decor party like me this year, let me know if you give this look a try.
 Tag me 'inspired by @melissaselmin' on Instagram so I can see!

-Concept, styling and photography by Melissa Selmin.
+Art direction, styling and photography by Melissa Selmin.